 Enjoy the beach while you are here!

 We (Suzie and Mark) have 25 hectares of coastal land that we've owned since 2016.
-When we bought it, it was covered in mature pine trees and with our neighbours, the entire block is currently being logged.
+When we bought it, it was covered in mature pine trees, which was logged in 2019-2021.
 Our aspiration is to replace the pine with a native forest.
 We both work full time in health, but this project consumes all our spare time.

 We started clearing and planting the first section of land during lockdown and so this is now known as "Lockdown Gully".
 We started working on the second section, which we named after our cultural exchange worker "La Esquina de Nacho" as he put a lot of hard work into this area.
 Towards the end of 2020, with help, we completed the further areas of Dunkley Hill and Daydream Hill.
-With all the help we've had, including workawayers, we have planted about 5000 plants over winter 2020.
-It would be great if we can achieve the same in 2021!
+With all the help we've had, including workawayers, we have planted about 5000 plants over winter 2020 and 4000 plants in 2021.

 Help with Eco Projects